The medical community does not recognize adrenal fatigue as a real condition – but if you suffer from it, you may beg to differ.

 - 1 cup of chopped zucchini

-- Fresh corn off the cob
+- Fresh corn off one cob or organic sweet corn (quantity to liking)

 - 2 tablespoons flax seed